ralscha/xodus-queue/README.md

 See the JavaDoc ([Queue](https://docs.oracle.com/javase/10/docs/api/java/util/Queue.html), [BlockingQueue](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/BlockingQueue.html)) for a list of all available methods.

 Currently [`iterator()`](https://docs.oracle.com/javase/10/docs/api/java/util/Collection.html#iterator()) is not implemented.
-The underlying storage engine requires that read and write operations have to run inside transactions and I don't know how to implement that in an iterator.
+The underlying storage engine requires that read and write operations have to run inside transactions, and I don't know how to implement that in an iterator.

 ```